-Environmental Improvements means alterations made by the Tenant which improve the Environmental Performance of the Premises, the Estate or the Building;
+Environmental Improvements means alterations made by the Tenant that improve the Environmental Performance of the Premises, the Estate or the Building;

 Environmental Performance means all or any of the following:

-(a) the consumption of energy and associated generation of greenhouse gas emissions;
+(a) achieving the Tenant’s [or Landlord’s] Net Zero Target including the consumption of energy and associated generation of GHG Emissions;

 (b) the consumption of water;